Does Bar Soap Carry Germs?

-It is highly improbable that the bacteria left on your soap will cause an infection or indeed make you ill.
-They will have no adverse consequence to you or your skin cells.
+It is highly improbable that the bacteria left on your soap will cause an infection or, indeed, make you ill.
+They will have no adverse consequences for you or your skin cells.
 In fact, most of the germs come from you.

 Sharing your favourite soap bar with other family members is nothing to worry about either.
 You and your family likely all share many of the same micro-organisms in any case.